geometryzen/g2o/src/lib/utils/interpret-svg.md

 }

 /**
- * @param node The Two.js object to apply viewbox matrix to
+ * @param node The group to apply viewbox matrix to
  * @param value The viewBox value from the SVG attribute
  * @description Applies the transform of the SVG Viewbox on a given node.
  */